mwrnd/innova2_flex_xcku15p_notes/README.md

 sudo ./install_drivers
 ```

 Note that Vivado requires 4GB of system RAM per Job (Thread) plus a base of 10GB.
 An Ubuntu system with 16GB of RAM running just Vivado can reliably use only 1 core during synthesis and implementation.
+Otherwise, it will overwhelm the [Kernel Swap Daemon](https://askubuntu.com/questions/259739/kswapd0-is-taking-a-lot-of-cpu).

 ![Vivado Requires 4GB of RAM per Job](img/Vivado_Requires_4GB_of_RAM_per_Job.png)